pifantastic/fitbot/README.md

 ### `strava_token` (Default: "")
 This is a Strava API token.
 You can get one of these by creating a new Strava API application.
 More information on how to do that can be found [here](https://www.strava.com/settings/api)

+*NOTE*: The user who created the Strava API application needs to be a member of all of the clubs configured in `strava_clubs` for fitbot to work!

 ### `slack_name` (Default: "fitbot")
 This is the name fitbot will use when posting activites to Slack.